mayankpathak4513/Locating_maps_using_ipython/README.md

 ![result4](Results_for_Maps/result4.png)

-#### Now let us import a data from online source using the url and displat the Choropleth map
+#### Now let us import a data from online source using the url and display the Choropleth map

 These are maps that feature hill shading and natural vegetation colors.
 They showcase advanced labeling and linework generalization of dual-carriageway roads.